linkmalloc/proudbisayabai.ph/_posts/2021-07-28-talima-beach-villas-and-dive-resort.md

 <small>Source: Talima Beach Villas Facebook Page, Credits To Owner</small>

+There is a small swimming pool in a attractive garden and anyone can swim out to the reef.
+Everything on this resort is just perfect without worrying.
 They assure you total rest and relaxation in their secluded and private location on a coral rock cliff.
 Talima Resort is perfect for couples, groups, divers, snorkellers and people who want to get away from the hustle and bustle of the city life.

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/talima_beach_villas_and_dive_resort/4.jpg)